nrobinson2000/po-util/README.md

 computer, but it provides a standardized way of building locally.

 Creating a project with `po-util` is simple.
-All that you need to do is create a folder and run use the `po init` inside of it to initialize the project by creating the appropriate files and directories.
+All that you need to do is create a folder and run `po init` inside of it to initialize the project by creating the appropriate files and directories.
 Below is an example:

     $ mkdir someProject